On this page

 General elections

 Under section 130PA of the Electoral Act 1985 (the Act), the Electoral Commissioner may provide advance public funding to eligible political participants contesting House of Assembly districts in a general election.
-These payments are made in two instalments and are designed to assist with campaign costs.
+These payments are made in 2 instalments and are designed to assist with campaign costs.

 Eligibility